 To understand the significance of Burd’s experience in Dallas you need to go back to 1999.
-Burd had just dropped out of high school and enlisted in the Army.
+Burd had just dropped out of high school and enlisted in the U.S. Army.
 He wasn’t in basic training long when he got into a fight with another recruit.
 “I was that teenager who thought he knew more than he really did,” said Burd.
 “I didn’t listen to anybody.”
 When the drill sergeants asked him why he did what he did, Burd made a joke.
 “I was told to get back on the truck,” said Burd.
 “I got kicked out pretty soon after that incident.”

 The San Antonio native ended up back at home.
 “I bounced from family member to family member and eventually found myself staying with friends,” said Burd.
 “When the last friend kicked me out I decided I needed to do something different.”
 It was September of 2001, three years after Burd’s first attempt at a career in the Army and two weeks after the 9/11 terrorist attacks.
 Burd walked into a recruiting station and began the process of starting over.
 “I felt like I had a better head on my shoulders,” he said.
 “I still didn’t know much but I knew a little bit more.”